filecoin-project/specs/actors.md

 }

 func ProvingPeriodDuration(sectorSize uint64) Integer {
-	// TODO: eventually, this needs to be different for different sector sizes
-	// The research team should give us concrete numbers return 24 * 60 * 60 * 2 // number of blocks in one day
+	return 24 * 60 * 60 * 2 // number of blocks in one day
 }